 Northern Italy is the land of stuffed pastas.
 From squared-off ravioli to Lombardy’s casoncelli, these filled pastas are regional delights.
-We’re focusing on one of the most iconic and beloved pastas of the northern boot: tortellini.
+We’re focusing on a taste of tortellini: one of the most iconic and beloved pastas of the northern boot.

 Tortellini has an interesting history, with several cities claiming its origin.
 The many alternative names of tortellini — ranging from “navel” to “love knot” — reflect the folk tales and mythologies surrounding this unassuming pasta.
 Read on to learn why it’s been a favorite for centuries.